idaholab/falcon/scripts/README.md

 ## Developers ##

-* Miu-Lun (Andy) Lau
+* Miu-Lun (Andy) Lau (INL intern student from Boise State University, as of 2017)
 * Yidong Xia

 ## Introduction

-This document describes a workflow of how to generate a tetrahedral mesh with nodal attributes from a point cloud.
+This documentation describes a workflow of how to generate a tetrahedral mesh with nodal attributes from a point cloud.
 In reservoir engieering, it is flexible to use a tetrahedral mesh for representing a geological subsurface domain, and  the nodal attributes in a mesh can be used to represent __material properties__ of interest, e.g., permeability, porosity, rock density and thermal conductivity.
 Usually, those properties can be provided from the output of reservoir modeling software (e.g. [RockWorks](https://www.rockware.com/product/overview.php?id=165) or [Petrel](https://www.software.slb.com/products/petrel)) in the form of (x, y, z) node coordinates with nodal attributes.

 __Examples of output from this workflow is shown below:__